ikmckenz/MATH693/README.md

 # MATH693
-UCalgary MATH 693.03: Energy, Commodity and Environmental Finance
+UCalgary MATH 693.03: Energy, Commodity and Environmental Finance.

+This repository is for my assignment solutions.